farif1234/school-registration-system/README.md

 # Sharp Benders Academy Database

 Web application to manage data for a school system.
-Created using Python, Flask, MySQL
+Allows an administrator to perform CRUD operations on students, majors, advisors, instructors, and more.
+Admin can also register students for courses and assign instructors to courses.
+Website front end created with Bootstrap.
+Back end created with Flask and MySQL.

 ## Screenshots
 ![students](https://user-images.githubusercontent.com/88285952/199621306-e4d769c7-d581-4bbf-b36d-7414b9ad996c.png)